mathemacode/drone-business/README.md

 - Backup/spectator 7'' monitor
 - 3S LiPos, note independence from UAS power system (no risk of interference from ESC, best for high voltage UAS)
 - Also made a custom wiring schematic for this one due to complexity
+- DragonLink UHF system for aircraft control also set up - not pictured - ready for head tracking

 ![highq](./pics/case_setup_full.jpg)